Seen Above: The Thailand-made GPX motorcycle which Ajarn David has used to visit over 200 Buddhist temples in Sakon Nakhon.

 Sawasdee ka, Ajarn David!
 You’ve lived and taught in Thailand for over 20 years — what first inspired you to write Poems from Sakon Nakhon about our country?

-Aj.
-David: Sawasdee krub!
-There are so many misconceptions about Thailand, especially rural places like Sakon Nakhon.
-After 20 years here, I wanted to write “Poems from Sakon Nakhon” to share a fresh view of Thai culture and village life — things only a farang like me, who’s lived here so long, might notice.
+Ajarn David: Sawasdee krub!
+I think one of the main reasons was that I’d seen so many misconceptions about Thailand — especially about rural places like Sakon Nakhon.
+After 20 years here, I felt I had something worth saying, a fresh view of Thai culture and village life that only a farang who’d actually lived here for a long time might be able to offer.

-Aj.
-David: It began with my passion for literature and poetry, especially classic authors like Hermann Hesse, Rainer Maria Rilke, Lawrence Durrell, Pablo Neruda, and others.
-I immersed myself in the worlds of these authors as a college student, and slowly was able to see the world with greater sensitivity and empathy.
-I wrote two published books of poetry over 20 years ago, and then stopped until I became inspired to write this book as a way to give back to Thailand, my adopted home.
+Ajarn David: I think it really began with my passion for literature and poetry — especially authors like Hermann Hesse, Rilke, Lawrence Durrell, Pablo Neruda.
+I immersed myself in those writers as a university student, and that slowly taught me to see the world with greater sensitivity and empathy.
+I’d actually written two published books of poetry, but that was over 20 years ago, and I stopped for a long time.
+Then Thailand gave me a reason to start again — I wanted to give something back to the country that had become my home.

 In “The noodle seller” and “Some mangos are sweet,” you write about everyday Thai life — street food and markets.
 Why do you think these small moments are important for poetry?

-Aj.
-David: Small moments of everyday life are always important for poetry.
-They are easy to miss but can reveal so much about people and places, and also at times be heartbreakingly beautiful.
+Ajarn David: Small moments of everyday life are always important for poetry, I think.
+They’re so easy to walk right past, and yet they can reveal so much about people and places — and sometimes they’re just heartbreakingly beautiful.

 Your poem about “Mae yai” shows deep respect for Thai grandmothers.
 What did teaching Thai students teach you about family values here that shaped this poem?

 Poems that deal with “Khao Phansa” and “Mae Thorani” touch on Thai Buddhism.
-As a foreigner, how did you come to understand and write about our spiritual traditions?
+As a farang, how did you come to understand and write about our spiritual traditions?

-Aj.
-David: I have visited over 200 Buddhist temples in Sakon Nakhon, and have been interested in Buddhist philosophy and art since my student days.
-I view Thai temples as not only a places for meditation and contemplation, but as little Buddhist art galleries.
+Ajarn David: I’ve visited over 200 Buddhist temples here in Sakon Nakhon — and I’ve been drawn to Buddhist philosophy and art since my student days.
+What I love is that I approach every temple as not only a place for meditation and contemplation, but as a little Buddhist art gallery.
 The sculptures and paintings are always different in some unique way.

 You explore the language of love in Thailand, highlighting the nuances of words like “ruk” (love) and “dtok loom ruk” (fall in love).
 What do you find special about how Thai language expresses feelings?

-Aj.
-David: The simplicity of the Thai language perfectly matches the needs of the heart, which are best expressed in simple, honest, authentic terms.
-Of course, the many “jai” (heart) words in Thai also helps with the genuine expression of feelings.
+Ajarn David: I think it’s the simplicity.
+The Thai language perfectly matches the needs of the heart, which are really best expressed in simple, honest, direct terms.
+And of course, all those “jai” — heart — words help a lot when it comes to genuine expression of feelings.

 In one poem, you write about our smiles and the “Siam spirit.”
 How do you see this famous Thai trait after living here so long?

-Aj.
-David: That’s not an easy thing to encapsulate in a short answer.
-But an important aspect of the Siam spirit is its ability to recognize the beauty and joy in the everyday things of life.
+Ajarn David: That’s not an easy thing to capture in a short answer, honestly.
+But I think one important aspect of the Siam spirit is this ability to recognize the beauty and joy in the everyday things of life — and to not let that go.

-Aj.
-David: You can’t successfully navigate life in Thailand without fully understanding what it means to be greng jai and how to help others save face.
-Unfortunately, most farangs aren’t very good at it.
-So, I felt it important to write a poem about each.
+Ajarn David: You simply can’t navigate life in Thailand successfully without fully understanding what it means to be greng jai and how to help others save face.
+And unfortunately, most farangs aren’t very good at it — including, I’ll be honest, when I first arrived.
+So I felt it was important to write a poem about each of them.

 Your poem about the legend of Nong Han Lake tells a Thai love story.
 What drew you to our folklore, and how did you choose which stories to write about?

-Aj.
-David: I am most interested in stories from Thai folklore that reveal a universal message across cultures.
-The legend of Nong Han lake is a good one because it deals with unrequited love, which can be both a tragedy and a boon.
+Ajarn David: I’m most drawn to stories from Thai folklore that carry a universal message — something that resonates across cultures.
+The legend of Nong Han Lake is a good one because it’s really about unrequited love, and that’s something that can be both a tragedy and, in a strange way, a boon.

-Aj.
-David: I love the earthiness of Isaan culture, the products still made by hand (in the same way they have been for centuries), and in the slow pace of life that allows you to savor the details of the moment.
+Ajarn David: I love the earthiness of it.
+Things still made by hand, in the same way they’ve been made for centuries.
+And the pace of life — it’s slow enough that you actually get to savor the details of the moment.
+That’s rare.

 You praise butterfly pea tea over soda, a curious choice for a farang.
 How did you grow to enjoy Thai drinks and flavors during your time here?

-Aj.
-David: It certainly wasn’t instantaneous.
-There are many Thai drinks, dishes, and sauces (like nam jim jao) that I absolutely love now but didn’t like at all when I first arrived to Thailand in 2002.
-The key was learning how to step back from my preconceptions about flavors, and explore new tastes with an analytical and curious mind.
+Ajarn David: It certainly wasn’t instantaneous, I can tell you that.
+There are so many Thai drinks and dishes and sauces — nam jim jao, for instance — that I absolutely love now but couldn’t stand when I first arrived in 2002.
+The key was really learning to step back from my preconceptions about flavors, and approach new tastes with a curious, open mind rather than just reacting.

 You acknowledge in one poem that you’ll never be Thai, but you see a “grander vision” as an outsider.
 What does this mean to you, and how has being a farang shaped your poetry?

-Aj.
-David: It all comes down to greater freedom — not being confined by the constructs of the society and language in which you were raised.
-While I grew up in America, my years living in Thailand has broken up my old mindset.
-It’s distanced me from the way the average American and native English speaker thinks: how they arrange their thoughts, ideas, and perceptions.
-At the same time, I’ll never be a Thai and see the world quite like they do, either.
-So, I get to live my life from a unique position, with a mind that has greater freedom to roam, and hopefully gain greater insight.
+Ajarn David: It all comes down to a kind of freedom, I think — not being confined by the constructs of the society and language you were raised in.
+Growing up in America shaped me in certain ways, but living in Thailand for this long has really broken up that old mindset.
+I’m distanced now from the way the average American or native English speaker thinks, how they arrange their thoughts and perceptions.
+But at the same time, I’ll never be Thai, and I’ll never see the world quite the way they do either.
+So I get to live from this unusual position, with a mind that has more freedom to roam — and hopefully, greater insight.

 Your book ends with a dramatic cobra scene.
 Why did you choose that as your “last poem” from Sakon Nakhon?
 Is it a goodbye to the region?

-Aj.
-David: No, it’s not a goodbye.
-Sakon Nakhon is where I have built a home and family.
-However, I’ve always had a heightened awareness of the tenuousness of life, and how death can come knocking at any time.
-My last book of poetry was over 20 years ago, and I don’t know when or if I’ll ever be inspired to write another one.
-So, that poem seemed to be a fitting end to the book.
+Ajarn David: No, not at all.
+Sakon Nakhon is where I’ve built my home and my family.
+But I’ve always had this heightened awareness of how tenuous life is — how death really can come knocking at any moment.
+My last book was over 20 years ago, and I genuinely didn’t know when, or even if, I’d ever be moved to write another one.
+So that poem felt like a fitting end — not a goodbye to Sakon Nakhon, but a kind of punctuation mark on the book.

 Your poems use simple English but feel deep and Thai.
 Did you write them with Thai readers in mind, or were they for an international audience too?

-Aj.
-David: I wrote the poems for both an international and Thai audience.
-My use of simple English (compared to the elaborate language often found in modern poetry) reflects the influence of Thai culture and language on my own thoughts in English — thoughts which are now stripped of all pretentiousness, needless words, and complexity.
+Ajarn David: I wrote them for both, really — an international and a Thai audience.
+And I think my use of simple English, compared to the more elaborate language you often find in modern poetry, actually reflects the influence Thai culture and language have had on the way I think in English.
+Those thoughts are now stripped of pretentiousness, stripped of needless complexity.
+Thailand did that.

 In your poem about the Thai language, you call our words “tiny jewels.”
 As a teacher and poet, what do you love most about the Thai language?